Honors & Awards

 » Nebraska Scholar-Athlete Honor Roll (Spring 2013; Fall 2015)

-Omaha native Mitch McCann enters his senior season as a candidate for playing time at fullback, a position where Andy Janovich excelled in 2015.
+Omaha native Mitch McCann will look for playing time at fullback in 2016, a position where Andy Janovich excelled last year.
 The 6-0, 240-pound McCann and fellow Omaha native Harrison Jordan are the most veteran returnees at the position, and have been joined by converted tight end Luke McNitt and converted I-back Graham Nabity in the battle for playing time.

 McCann added depth at fullback, but did not play in a game.

 McCann was a reserve at fullback, but did not see game action.